nymtech/nym/documentation/operators/src/testing/node-setup.md

 -->

-#### 3. Restart your node with root privileges
+#### 3. Restart your node with root privileges and verify connectivity
   - Either in a root shell or with `sudo -E` command
-  - In case you run your node as a [`systemd` service](../nodes/maintenance.md#systemd) make sure to run `systemctl daemon-reload` before the service restart
+  - In case you run your node as a [`systemd` service](../nodes/maintenance.md#systemd) make sure to run `systemctl daemon-reload` before the `service nym-node restart`
+  - Verify that it all worked out on [Nym Harbour Master](https://harbourmaster.nymtech.net/)

 ## Troubleshooting

-If you come to any errors during the setup see troubleshooting page related to [Mix Nodes](../nodes/troubleshooting.md#mix-nodes) and [Gateways](../nodes/troubleshooting.md#gateways--network-requesters).
+If you come to any errors during the setup visit [troubleshooting page](../troubleshooting/nym-node.md#gateways-mode).
 In case your issue isn't documented ask in our Element [Node Operators channel](https://matrix.to/#/#operators:nymtech.chat) or raise an [issue](https://github.com/nymtech/nym/issues) on Github.